emicklei/varvoy/README.md

 ## current limitations

-- linux only for now
+- no Windows support for now
+- project must have a go.mod
 - go mod file cannot have replace
-- project must have a go.mod